 The Parish Cabin Campground sets along Bear Creek affording fishing opportunities.
 The campground is within minutes of Logan Valley an exceptional place for viewing wildflowers during spring and early summer.
 Hikers are within a short drive to trail heads leading into the beautiful Strawberry Mountain Wilderness.
 This campground is very popular with hunters.
-A wildfire burned through the area in 2012, visitors have the unique ability to view the effects and benefits of wildfire.
+A wildfire burned through the area in 2012 and again in 2015; visitors have the unique ability to view the effects and benefits of wildfire in the surrounding countryside.

 At a Glance